 Grade Category Category Weight

 Mid-Term Exam Average 40%

-Comprehensive Final Exam 15%
+Comprehensive Final Exam 20%

 Laboratory Average 25%

 Homework Average 10%

-Lab Problem Session Average 5%

 Class Participation Average 5%

 Total Course Score 100%

-1) Four mid-term exams will be given.
+- 1) Four mid-term exams will be given.
 These exams will cover the reading, lecture material, and assigned problems.
-The final exam will be comprehensive and will be given on Wednesday, May 10, 2017, 5:30-8:00 PM.

-2) Make-up Exam Policy.
+The final exam will be comprehensive and will be given on Wednesday, December 12, 5:30-8:00 PM. - 2) Make-up Exam Policy.
 No make-up exams will be given, and any missed exams will result in a grade of zero.
 However, the final exam score will replace the lowest mid-term exam score if it is to the student's benefit.
-The final exam score will not be replaced.

-3) Exams will not be curved, and individual extra-credit assignments will not be given.

-4) If you drop or fail CHEM 1441, grades earned in the lab cannot be carried over when you re-take CHEM 1441.

-5) The letter grade is assigned according to the following scale.
+The final exam score will not be replaced. - 3) Exams will not be curved, and individual extra-credit assignments will not be given. - 4) If you drop or fail CHEM 1441, grades earned in the course (including the lab) cannot be carried over when you re-take CHEM 1441. - 5) The letter grade is assigned according to the following scale.

-Total Numerical 90 and above 80 - less than 90 70 - less than 80 60 - less than 70 Below 60
+Total Numerical Grade 90 and above 80 - less than 90 70 - less than 80 60 - less than 70 Below 60 Letter Grade A В С D F

-Grade (in %)

-Letter Grade А В С D F